Dokkaebi27/Hospital-Analysis-Dashboard-Project/README.md

 # 🏥 Hospital Analysis Dashboard

-Welcome to the **Hospital Analysis Project** repository 🚀 This repository contains the results of analysis of hospital data presented in an interactive form created using MySQL and Power BI.
+Welcome to the **Hospital Analysis Project** repository 🚀 <br>
+This repository contains the results of analysis of hospital data presented in an interactive form created using Power BI, MySQL and Excel. <br>
-📌 Project Type: Data Visualization & Business Intelligence 📌 Tool Used: Microsoft Power BI
+📌 **Project Type**: End-to-End Data Analytics & Business Intelligence. <br>

---
+📌 **Tool Used**: Microsoft Power BI, MySQL and Excel.

+---
-##🔍 Project Overview
+## 🔍 Project Overview

-This project is a Hospital Analysis Dashboard built using Power BI, designed to provide key insights into hospital operations.
-The dashboard consolidates data from patients, doctors, finance, and medicines into an interactive visualization that supports data-driven decision making.

---
+This project demonstrates a complete BI workflow:
+1. **Data Source (Excel)** → Raw hospital dataset stored in Excel/CSV format.
+2. **Database (MySQL)** → Data imported, cleaned, and structured into relational tables.
+3. **SQL Queries** → Aggregation and KPI calculations using SQL.
+4. **Dashboard (Power BI)** → Interactive reports and visual insights.

+---
-##🎯 Objectives
+## 🎯 Objectives

 1. Monitor patient admissions, discharges, and demographics.
 2. Track medicine sales and stock availability.